Top 25 US Universities with the Most Powerful Alumni Network

 It is referred to as a leading university in the world for scientific performance and research output by the Times Higher Education World University Rankings and the CWTS Leiden Ranking.
 In the 2015 fiscal year, UW received nearly $1.2 billion in research funding, the 3rd biggest amongst all universities in the United States.

-The University has been affiliated with many notable alumni and faculty, including 20 Nobel Prize laureates and numerous Pulitzer Prizewinners, Fulbright Scholars, Rhodes Scholars, Marshall Scholars, as well as members of other distinguished institutions.
+The university has been affiliated with many notable alumni and faculty, including 20 Nobel Prize laureates and numerous Pulitzer Prizewinners, Fulbright Scholars, Rhodes Scholars, and Marshall Scholars, as well as members of other distinguished institutions.

 Notable Alumni

-• Daryl Chapin (1929), physicist best known for co-inventing solar cells
+• Daryl Chapin (1929), a physicist best known for co-inventing solar cells

-The university operates 19 organized research units (ORUs), including the Center for Energy Research, Qualcomm Institute (a division of the California Institute for Telecommunications and Information Technology), San Diego Supercomputer Center and the Kavli Institute for Brain and Mind, as well as eight (8) School of Medicine research units, six research centers at Scripps Institution of Oceanography and two multi-campus inventiveness, together with the Institute on Global Conflict and Cooperation.
+The university operates 19 organized research units (ORUs), including the Center for Energy Research, Qualcomm Institute (a division of the California Institute for Telecommunications and Information Technology), San Diego Supercomputer Center, and Kavli Institute for Brain and Mind, as well as eight (8) School of Medicine research units, six research centers at Scripps Institution of Oceanography, and two multi-campus inventiveness centers, together with the Institute on Global Conflict and Cooperation.

-According to the National Science Foundation, University of California, San Diego spent $1.101 billion on research and development in fiscal year 2015, ranking it 5th in the nation.
+According to the National Science Foundation, the University of California, San Diego, spent $1.101 billion on research and development in fiscal year 2015, ranking it 5th in the nation.

-As of August 2018, UC San Diego faculty, researchers and alumni have won 27 Nobel Prizes and 3 Fields Medals, eight National Medals of Science, eight MacArthur Fellowships and two Pulitzer Prizes.
+As of August 2018, UC San Diego faculty, researchers, and alumni have won 27 Nobel Prizes, 3 Fields Medals, eight National Medals of Science, eight MacArthur Fellowships, and two Pulitzer Prizes.

-Furthermore, the current faculty, 29 have been elected to the National Academy of Engineering, 70 to the National Academy of Sciences, 45 to the Institute of Medicine and 110 to the American Academy of Arts and Sciences.
+Furthermore, of the current faculty, 29 have been elected to the National Academy of Engineering, 70 to the National Academy of Sciences, 45 to the Institute of Medicine, and 110 to the American Academy of Arts and Sciences.

 Notable Alumni

-• Silas Weir Mitchell – Earned MFA in Acting
+• Silas Weir Mitchell earned an MFA in acting.

 • Geoff Abrams, MD (Medicine), 2006.
 Tennis player.